Green Mountains Vermont, USA Travel Guide

 Limited public transport options are available from airports.

-Verify specific business hours, especially for local eateries and attractions, as these can vary seasonally or on holidays.
+Verify specific business hours, especially for local eateries and attractions, as these could potentially vary seasonally or on holidays.
 Download offline maps for areas with spotty cell service.

-Uphold principles of responsible travel to safeguard natural beauty.
+Uphold principles of conscientious travel to protect natural beauty.

 Choose accommodations and services focused on being sustainable.